Completing the WASFA Application Process and The Real Hope Act

 The FAFSA does not accurately reflect my income and financial situation.
 Can an adjustment be made?

 The Free Application for Federal Student Aid (FAFSA) is a tool used by the federal government to estimate a family's ability to pay for a student's education costs.
-We realize that sometimes situations change and last year's tax information may not always provide an accurate picture of the family's financial situation.
+We realize that sometimes situations change and last year's tax information may not always portray an accurate picture of a family's financial situation.
 We also know that our student population is diverse and they have many different needs.
-The Office of Financial Aid and Scholarships has a review process in place for these situations where a parent and/or a student could provide additional information about certain financial circumstances.
+The Student Financial Services office has a review process in place for these situations where a parent and/or a student could provide additional information about certain financial circumstances.
 It is called a Special Circumstances Appeal.
-In these six circumstances, a student’s financial aid eligibility can be more closely reviewed if a Special Circumstances Appeal is submitted to the Financial Aid Office.
-They are: 1) Change in income 2) Medical and Dental Expenses 3) Parent in College 4) Private School Tuition 5) Student Loan in Repayment and 6) Unusually High Dependent Care Costs.
+In these five circumstances, a student’s financial aid eligibility can be more closely reviewed if a Special Circumstances Appeal is submitted to Student Financial Services.
+They are: 1) Change in income 2) Medical and Dental Expenses 3) Parent in College 4) Private School Tuition and 5) Student Loan in Repayment.

 A “Change in Family Income” is one allowable reason for a Special Circumstances review.
-Special Circumstances requests must be submitted using the Special Circumstances Form along with a 2012 Tax Return Transcript, supplemental loss of income documentation, and a letter of explanation.
-Special Circumstance Forms are available on the WSU Financial Aid and Scholarships website under “Your Award” .
+Special Circumstances requests must be submitted using the Special Circumstances Form along with loss of income documentation and a letter of explanation.
+Special Circumstance Forms are available under "Forms" or “Your Award” under the Special Circumstances Considerations link.

 Incurring excessive, out of the ordinary medical expenses is a situation where a Special Circumstance Appeal can be submitted to our office for review.
-Appeals must be submitted using the Special Circumstances Form (AY- Parent Medical/Dental Expenses) outlined at http://finaid.wsu.edu/your-award/special-circumstances/ along with copies of the 2012 Tax Return Transcript, specified medical expense documentation, and a letter of explanation.
-For more information about submitting this type of Special Circumstances Appeal, please go to Financial Aid website at www.finaid.wsu.edu and click on “Your Award” then Special Circumstances.
+An appeal must be submitted by selecting the Parent Medical/Dental Expenses area outlined on the online form.
+Other documentation needed in addition to the form and worksheets requested will include: the 2013 Tax Return Transcript Schedule A, specified medical expense documentation, and a letter of explanation.
+For more information about submitting this type of Special Circumstances Appeal, please go to Financial Aid website at www.finaid.wsu.edu and click on “Your Award” then the Special Circumstances Consideration link.

 Can my family’s debt or credit card payments be considered in a Special Circumstances Appeal?

-No, because these items are not associated with any questions specifically asked on the FAFSA.
-Our office cannot adjust for mortgages, car expenses, bankruptcy, credit card debt, leisure activities or other types of family debt.
+We are sorry but our office cannot adjust student's aid awards for mortgages, car expenses, bankruptcy, credit card debt, leisure activities or other types of family debt.

 I previously submitted a Special Circumstances Appeal but now have a new circumstance.
-Can my first appeal be re-evaluated or do I need to submit a new appeal and supporting documentation?
+Can my first appeal be re-evaluated or do I need to submit a new appeal form and documentation?

 You will need to submit a new appeal in this situation based on your new circumstances.
 We would not re-evaluate your original Special Circumstances Appeal.
-Please submit a new Special Circumstances Appeal form and supporting documentation along with a letter of explanation so that the Office of Financial Aid and Scholarships can evaluate your new circumstance.
+Please submit a new Special Circumstances Appeal form and supporting documentation along with a letter of explanation so that the Student Financial Services office can evaluate your new circumstance.

 Summer Financial Aid